jbx-protocol/juice-docs-v2/docs/learn/risks.md

      If changing tokens is allowed, a new token can replace the role of a previous token for new issuance and redemptions.

+     <Highlight color="#009933"><strong>Used productively</strong></Highlight> this can be used to allow projects to augment a previous token strategy with a Juicebox treasury, detach a token from a Juicebox treasury, or create custom token mechanisms associated with its Juicebox treasury.<br/><br/>

+     <Highlight color="#ff3300"><strong>Used maliciously</strong></Highlight> this can be used to cut off a community of token holders from their treasury while using the redemption of a new token to reclaim treasury funds into an arbitrary wallet.<br/><br/>

+  * **Pause payments, pause distributions, pause redemptions, pause burn**

+     While each functionality isn't paused, the standard functionality will be accessible.

+     If payments are paused to a project, the protocol will reject any inbound payments.
+If disitributions are paused for a project, the protocol will reject any request to distribute funds from the treasury.
+If redemptions are paused, the p changing tokens is allowed, a new token can replace the role of a previous token for new issuance and redemptions.

-     <Highlight color="#009933"><strong>Used productively</strong></Highlight> this can be used to allow projects to augment a previous token strategy with a Juicebox treasury, dettach a token from a Juicebox treasury, or create custom token mechanisms associated with its Juicebox treasury.<br/><br/>
+     <Highlight color="#009933"><strong>Used productively</strong></Highlight> this can be used to allow projects to augment a previous token strategy with a Juicebox treasury, detach a token from a Juicebox treasury, or create custom token mechanisms associated with its Juicebox treasury.<br/><br/>

      <Highlight color="#ff3300"><strong>Used maliciously</strong></Highlight> this can be used to cut off a community of token holders from their treasury while using the redemption of a new token to reclaim treasury funds into an arbitrary wallet.<br/><br/>